 We assess our liquidity in terms of our ability to generate cash to fund our operating, investing and financing activities.
 Our principal sources of liquidity are operating cash flows and funds available for borrowing under our Senior Secured Revolving Credit Facility (as defined below).
-As of March 31, 2016, we had cash and cash equivalents of \$26.9 million, including approximately \$2.8 million of restricted cash, primarily related to advanced payments received pursuant to certain sponsor contracts.
-Approximately \$9.5 million of our cash and cash equivalents, none of which was restricted, was held by our foreign subsidiaries as of March 31, 2016.
-Additionally, as of March 31, 2016, we had \$60.0 million available for borrowing under our Senior Secured Revolving Credit Facility.
+As of December 31, 2015, we had consolidated cash and cash equivalents of \$17.7 million, including approximately \$2.9 million of restricted cash primarily related to advanced payments received pursuant to certain sponsor contracts.
+Approximately \$4.5 million of cash and cash equivalents, none of which is restricted, was held by our foreign subsidiaries.
+Additionally, as of December 31, 2015, we had \$60.0 million available for borrowing under our Senior Secured Revolving Credit Facility.

-Our expected primary cash needs on both a short and long-term basis are for investment in operational growth, capital expenditures, payment of debt and other general corporate purposes.
-We have historically funded our operations and growth, including acquisitions, with cash flow from operations and borrowings under our credit facilities.
+Our expected primary cash needs on both a short and long-term basis are for investment in operational growth, capital expenditures, payment of debt, and other general corporate purposes.
+We have historically funded our operations and growth, including acquisitions, with cash flow from operations and borrowings on our credit facilities.
 We expect to continue expanding our operations through organic growth and selective strategic bolt-on acquisitions and investments.
 We expect these activities will be funded from existing cash, cash flow from operations and, if necessary, borrowings under our existing or future credit facilities.
 We have deemed that foreign earnings will be indefinitely reinvested and therefore we have not provided taxes on these earnings.
 While we do not anticipate the need to repatriate these foreign earnings for liquidity purposes given our cash flows from operations and available borrowings under existing and future credit facilities, we would incur taxes on these earnings if the need for repatriation due to liquidity purposes arises.

-We believe that our sources of liquidity and capital will be sufficient to finance our investment in operational growth, capital expenditures, payment of debt, selective strategic bolt-on acquisitions, other investments, additional expenses we expect to incur as a public company and other general corporate needs for the next 12 months and on a longer-term basis.
+We believe that our sources of liquidity and capital will be sufficient to finance our continued operations, growth strategy and additional expenses we expect to incur as a public company for at least the next twelve months.
 However, we cannot assure you that our business will generate sufficient cash flow from operations, or that future borrowings will be available to us under our Senior Secured Credit Facilities or otherwise, in an amount sufficient to fund our liquidity needs.
 If our cash flows and capital resources are insufficient to service our indebtedness, we may be forced to reduce or delay capital expenditures, sell assets, seek additional capital or restructure or refinance our indebtedness.
 These alternative measures may not be successful and may not permit us to meet our scheduled debt service obligations.
 Our ability to restructure or refinance our debt will depend on the condition of the capital markets and our financial condition at such time.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
-In addition, the terms of existing or future debt agreements may restrict us from adopting some of these alternatives.
+In addition, the terms of existing or future debt agreements, may restrict us from adopting some of these alternatives.
 In the absence of such operating results and resources, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service and other obligations.
 We may not be able to consummate those dispositions for fair market value or at all, and any proceeds that we could realize from any such dispositions may not be adequate to meet our debt service obligations then due.
-See "Risk Factors-Risks Relating to our Indebtedness-We may not be able to generate sufficient cash to service all of our indebtedness, and may be forced to take other actions to satisfy our obligations und
+See "Risk Factors-Risks Relating to our Indebtedness-We may not be able to generate sufficient cash to service all of our indebtedness, and may be forced to take other actions to satisfy our obligations under our indebtedness that may not be successful."